 Tip 3: Get the numbers straight for yourself

 Once you know if you can borrow and how much you can borrow, figure out your personal budget.
 How much do you want to spend per month?
 What is left over after your mortgage, property taxes and utilities?
 Be sure to understand the other costs involved when you buy a home and once you own the home.

 Tip 4: See what homes fall within your budget

-Have a good look at all the options, from condos to townhomes to single-family houses.
-Explore different neighbourhood in Calgary.
+Have a good look at all the options, from condos to townhouses to single-family houses.
+Explore different neighbourhoods in Calgary.
 If you need more information about the communities, read the community descriptions for SW Calgary, NW Calgary, SE Calgary and NE Calgary.
 Or browse Calgary condos for sale.